ruchaa01/Computer-Vision-Projects/README.md

 # Optical Flow
 Implement the Lucas-Kanade (LK) optical flow algorithm for estimating dense motion between a pair of images.
-Since some of the motions might be too large for the Taylor approximation of the LK step, hence apply the algorithm in a coarse-to-fine manner.